 Being organized will take time in the beginning however once you are organized it will end up saving you money in the end!
 I also want to add that I NEVER leave home without my binder.
 I take it with me in the van every time I leave the house.
 The one big tip I can give you is if you don’t have all of your coupons with you then you won’t be able to save money when you run across a great deal!
 I hope this helps you and if you have any questions please don’t hesitate to ask.

-Here are the 7 Days of Stockpiling Series:
+7 Days of Stockpiling Series: